BARKcoinAI-HUB/BarkyBoost/README.md

 Important:
 - If your wallet does not meet the requirement, access remains locked.
+- After you verify a wallet, the bot stores that Solana address and re-checks the BARKcoin balance automatically on a periodic schedule.
+- The default automatic schedule is once every 24 hours, but it can be made more frequent through the token gate monitor interval setting.
+- If a later check finds the balance below the minimum, access is blocked again and running tasks are stopped.
 - For security, private key input messages are deleted by the bot flow where supported.

 ## 2. Main Navigation